TV Presenting Workshop

 THIS IS FOR YOU IF...

-- You have always wanted to be a TV Presenter but didn't know where to start
+- TV Presenting is something you have always wanted to do but didn't know where to start

 - You generally don't feel confident in groups and want to find a way of boosting your confidence

-- You have done a tertiary degree in journalism but don't feel comfortable in front of the camera
+- A tertiary degree in journalism hasn't made you comfortable in front of the camera

 - You believe you have the skills to be a presenter and want to learn more about how the industry works